 Content has become one of the main ways to gain exposure for your business.

 In fact, 72% of online marketers say that content marketing is their most effective SEO tactic.

 You can see for yourself — try searching for anything in a search engine and see what pops up.

-There is a high chance it will be mostly blogs, articles, reviews, journals, videos, images, lists, or infographics.
+There's a high chance it'll be mostly blogs, articles, reviews, journals, videos, images, lists, or infographics.

 Content dominates SERPs, so you need your content to be fully optimized to be able to compete.